Whatsapp Icon

 Genetic Tests

-Advanced genetic tests provide valuable information about the genetic mutations associated with Hodgkin Lymphoma.
+Advanced genetic tests provide valuable information about the genetic mutations associated with Hodgkin's Lymphoma.
 These tests can help predict the behavior of HL and guide personalized treatment strategies.
 Some of the genetic tests include:

 • Fluorescence In Situ Hybridization (FISH): It looks for specific genes or chromosomes within the cells to detect genetic abnormalities.